queue-miscreant/neovimpv/README.md

 Commands
 --------

-### `:MpvOpen [{mpv-args}]`
+### `:MpvOpen [{local-args}] [-- {mpv-args}]`

 Open an mpv instance using the string on the current line, as if invoking `mpv` from the command line with the `--no-video` flag.
 URLs may be used if youtube-dl or yt-dlp has been set up.

 To decrease reliance on IPC, some rudimentary checks are performed to ensure that the file exists or is a URL.

+If the line contains multiple URLs, the one closest to the current cursor position is used as an argument.

 A range can also be passed, in which case the lines are opened as a playlist.
+The previous remark about searching for links does not apply.

 Optionally `mpv-args` may be given, which are passed as command line arguments.
 This can be used to override `--no-video`, for example, by